PasanAbeysekara/Food-Store-E-Commerce-Website-Django/README.md

 # Food-Store-website-Django
-Food store full stack website using django as backend &amp; bootstrap as frontend
+Food store full stack ecommerce website using django as backend &amp; bootstrap as frontend